belozersky321/PhyloBench/README.md

 Run `fastme.py` to infer trees from orthologous groups with the program FastME.

+Run `tnt.sh` to infer trees from orthologous groups with the program TNT.

 Run `raxml.sh` to infer trees from orthologous groups with the program RAxML.

-Run `tnt.sh` to infer trees from orthologous groups with the program TNT.
+Because RAxML is very slow, the execution may take several hours (run in background with nohup).

 ...